-- DEV begins the DEV statement.
-The statement begins in the leftmost column. - DX is the device ID, which Thoroughbred Basic uses to reference the disk or directory.
-Valid values range from D0 through D9 and DA through D2.
-You can specify up to 36 logical and physical devices.
+DEV begins the DEV statement.
+The statement begins in the leftmost column.

+DX is the device ID, which Thoroughbred Basic uses to reference the disk or directory.
+Valid values range from D0 through D9, DA through DZ and Da through Dz..
+You can specify up to 62 logical and physical devices.

 Disk or directory device specifications do not have to follow a set order.
-For example, you can specify the D0 disk after you specify the D1 disk.
+For example, you can specify the $\bf D0$ disk after you specify the $\bf D1$ disk.

-- type specifies the device type.
-For a disk or directory, the only valid value is 1. - param-1 is a positional parameter.
-For disk or directory devices, do not specify a value for this parameter. - param-2 is a positional parameter.
-For disk or directory devices, do not specify a value for this parameter. - subdirflg is a positional parameter.
+specifies the device type.
+For a disk or directory, the only valid value is 1.

+param-1 is a positional parameter.
+For disk or directory devices, do not specify a value for this parameter.

+param-2 is a positional parameter.
+For disk or directory devices, do not specify a value for this parameter.

+subdirflg is a positional parameter.
 For disk or directory devices, this parameter specifies that this directory can contain subdirectories and specifies the length of each subdirectory name.
 Valid values for this parameter are 1 through 9.
 If you specify 1 for subdirflg, each subdirectory name must be three characters long, so specifying 1 is equivalent to specifying 3.